SGDInstitute/apollo/content/collections/pages/mblgtacc/accessibility.md

         content:
           -
             type: text
-            text: 'Visit our quiet space in the Hall of Fame Room, open on Saturday from 8:00 am - 11:00 pm and on Sunday from 8:00 am - 12:00 pm.'
+            text: 'Visit our quiet space in the room A225, open on Saturday from 8:00 a.m. - 11:00 p.m. and on Sunday from 8:00 a.m. - 12:00 p.m.
+Ear plugs will be available in the quiet space during these hours, and at the conference info desk while supplies last.'
       -
         type: heading
         attrs: